saurabhmathur96/LLM-guided-CBNs/README.md

     7. Plot the graphs for the different methods and samples by running the file ```plot_graphs.py```

 ## Citation
+If you use or build upon our code, kindly cite
 ```
 @inproceedings{mathur2025llm,
   title={LLM-Guided Causal Bayesian Network Construction for Pediatric Patients on ECMO},